ably/ably-ui/README.md

 To visualise the assets in `ably-ui`, there is a Storybook instance, which serves as both a showcase and a development environment.

-Firstly, ensure you have all of the required project dependencies by running `yarn` in the project root.
+Firstly, ensure you have all of the required project dependencies by running `pnpm i` in the project root.

-Then, to run Storybook, run `yarn storybook` in the project root - it should open automatically in your browser.
+Then, to run Storybook, run `pnpm storybook` in the project root - it should open automatically in your browser.

-To build Storybook as if it was a statically built site (i.e. what it looks like when deployed), run `yarn build-storybook` from the project root, go to the generated directory with `cd preview`, and then run `npx http-server` (accepting the prompt to install that package if you haven't done already).
+To build Storybook as if it was a statically built site (i.e. what it looks like when deployed), run `pnpm build-storybook` from the project root, go to the generated directory with `cd preview`, and then run `npx http-server` (accepting the prompt to install that package if you haven't done already).
 The built site will be available at the listed local URL.

 #### Publishing pre-release packages for review apps